qwemnb/Just-Saving-The-Lantern/README.md

 - a FastAPI HTTP API and minimal browser chat interface
 - offline database, orchestration, API, and blank-message regression tests

+Seeded-memory import and retrieval are not implemented yet.
+Schema v1.2 contains the future storage structures, but current turns do not query or send seeded or room-created memories.

 Whitespace-only messages are ignored by the API and command-line entry point.
 The storage helper also rejects them defensively, and the browser keeps the Send button disabled until the input contains non-whitespace text.

-The first API milestone deliberately replays only canonical Peter and Helios `chat` text.
+The current provider flow deliberately replays only canonical Peter and Helios `chat` text.
 It does not replay provider reasoning state or use tools, memory, streaming, provider-managed conversations, or automatic retries.